Our Program Structure

 Location: Columbia University, Main Campus (Morningside Heights) -

-Our advanced course is an intense two-week summer bootcamp that includes training components from the Foundations Course and adds important research skills to the topic of dialogue and disagreement.
-Students will learn how to build a research portfolio on critical issues.
+Our advanced course is an intense two-week summer bootcamp that includes training components from the Foundations Course, but delves deeper into the topic of dialogue and civil disagreement by: 1) connecting dialogue practice with scholarly and civic concepts, showing an ability to reason about what works, why, and how; 2) learning how to conduct research about dialogue processes and outcomes in ways that demonstrate impact and learning.
 Students who enrolled in the Foundations course are eligible for a reduced tuition rate.

 Type: Intensive Two-Week Bootcamp